mashr-framework/mashr/README.md

 Mashr was made to be an easy-to-use framework with just a few commands so that developers can get started quickly building their own data pipelines.
 Below are the main commands with a brief description:

- - `init` - creates a YAML configuration file in the users working directory
+ - `init` - creates a YAML configuration file in the user's working directory
  - `deploy` - launches all of the GCP resources to create the data pipeline
- - `destroy` - destroys all of the GCP resources of a specific data pipeline list - lists your current data pipelines
+ - `destroy` - destroys all of the GCP resources of a specific data pipeline
+ - `list` - lists your current data pipelines
- - `help` help text for Mashr
+ - `help` - help text for Mashr

 First, you would run `mashr init` which sets up the user’s current working directory as a mashr directory.
 It would create a `mashr_config.yml` file in the user’s current working directory.
 The user then fills out the `mashr_config.yml` file to tell Mashr what data source it will be pulling from and what BigQuery dataset and table the data should go to.